Austin Resource Recovery

 - If you're an Austin Resource Recovery customer who must remove large tree limbs, as a result of the winter storm, please cut tree limbs to any size between 5 feet to 15 feet in length and stack them at the curb no higher than 4 feet.
 Call 3-1-1 to schedule a storm debris collection.

 Download the Austin Recycles mobile app or sign-up for reminders to get essential service alerts.
 Read more City of Austin and Travis County severe weather response and recovery updates.

 The Recycle & Reuse Drop-off Center is closed until further notice

 In response to the increasing concerns of COVID-19, and for the safety of our staff and residents, the Recycle & Reuse Drop-off Center is closed to the public and dropoffs will no longer be accepted, beginning on December 24.
 However, Austin-Travis County residents can schedule contactless pick-up of household hazardous waste from their home for safe disposal.
 Learn more.

 Austin Resource Recovery regular curbside services will not change at this time.

 Austin Resource Recovery provides a wide range of services designed to transform waste into resources while keeping our community clean.
 Our goal is to reach Zero Waste by 2040, which means reducing the amount of trash sent to landfills by 90 percent.

 Use the My Schedule tool below to view your curbside collection calendar.
+You can add your schedule to Google, iCal or Outlook, or you can print it.
+You can also sign up for text, email or phone call reminders and alerts.
 For best results, begin typing your address and select it from the drop-down menu when it appears.